LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 ![Well I guess CNFO wins at the seed=114514](Comparison.png)

-> PS: By now I still failed to figure out how to use the seed mechanism of this programm successfully.
+> PS: By now I still failed to apply the seed mechanism in this program successfully.
 But CFNO is always the best.